 Where should I store my car in the winter?

-We recommend storing your car in a safe and dry building.
-Before you store it, we recommend making sure that all the oil and fluid levels are topped up.
-The tyres should be inflated to the recommended proper level and you should check the battery to ensure it is corrosion free.
-That said, you might want to consider removing the battery.
-You will have to store it in the house and leave it on a piece of wood and connect it to a maintainer/tender.
+Before you store it, you should ensure that the oil and fluid levels are topped up, tyres are inflated to the recommended level and the battery is corrosion free.
+If you aren’t planning on driving your car over the winter then you may want to remove the battery – though you will need to store it in the house on a piece of wood and connected to a maintainer/tender.

 Should I wash my car during the winter?

-How often should I fill my car up with fuel in the winter?
+Should I fill my car with fuel more frequently?